 "How can I find my way here again?"
 I ask them, and the Sage who lives on the Ice gives me a song, then.

-"All ice is one all water one:
+"All ice is one —

-remember this, remember this,
+remember this, remember

-and you will find your way."
+and you will find your

 And then I go back to Amil and 'Feiniel and we must put everything into itself for carrying again, and someone must carry me, and I am too sleepy and confused to tell them about the people I met on the Ice, and it is so hard when we are going that I wish we had those knives to run with, but then I remember that Black-Winged-Bird said that the Ice was different where she was, over the Sea, which I thought was wrong, but she told me I was wrong, not she.
 But I am not sure if she is right, and I must ask Grandfather Teacher if that is so.